 Nasal solar dermatitis can cause skin cancer in advanced stages.
 It’s very painful and uncomfortable and definitely needs professional treatment.

-It causes a scaly rash on the nose and face and although this condition is easily fixed by adding a zinc supplement to your dog’s diet, it’s highly important to discuss this with your vet and get a professionally confirmed diagnosis of zinc-responsive dermatosis.
+It causes a scaly rash on the nose and face, and although this condition is easily fixed by adding a zinc supplement to your dog’s diet, it’s highly important to discuss this with your vet first and get a professionally confirmed diagnosis of zinc-responsive dermatosis.

 Zinc toxicosis, or dangerously excessive levels of zinc, is more common than zinc-responsive dermatosis, as owners incorrectly assume their dog needs the supplement or give them too much of it.